jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Introduction/Features/VPC-Features.md

 JD Virtual Private Cloud (hereinafter referred to as VPC) is the logically isolated cyberspace which you customize on the JD public Cloud.
 It is similar with the traditional network which you built in data center.
 This private cyberspace is completely controlled by the user and supports the customized division of the network segment and route policy, etc. Users can create and manage multiple cloud products in VPC, such as VMs, load balancers, etc., and configure resources within the network to connect to the Internet.
 In addition, you can get through your IDC intranet and JD VPC by VPN tunnel, to realize hybrid cloud deployment of applications and enable the applications to migrate to the cloud smoothly.

-JD Cloud VPC provides you with the following functions:
+JD Cloud & AI VPC provides you with the following functions:

 - Creating VPC and customizing the division of network segmentation, IP addresses and route policies, etc. can be realized through console and API
 - Flexible access to the Internet can be realized through the manners of EIP and NAT Instance, etc.